imbaniac/awesome-blockchain/README.md

 - [Veres One](https://veres.one/) - identity management on blockchain
 - [Vechain](https://www.vechain.com/) - blockchain-as-a-service
 - [RSK](https://www.rsk.com/) - Smart contracts for Bitcoin
+- [ArcBlock](https://www.arcblock.io/) - a platform that gives developers everything they need to create, deploy and manage apps, blockchains and decentralized identity for the decentralized web

 ### Exchanges